 If you want additional information, Sport England have outlined three things to think about and a quick guide to fundraising on their website.

-Sponsorship is an avenue worth considering when seeking money to support your club.
+Sponsorship is an avenue worth considering when seeking money to support your organisation or club.
 Businesses large and small are commonly eager to engage in sponsorship opportunities in their local communities.
-Sponsorship is a two-way agreement, and your club will be required to honour obligations to maintain the sponsorship and build a positive relationship.
+Sponsorship is a two-way agreement, and your organisation will be required to honour obligations to maintain the sponsorship and build a positive relationship.
 Learn more about sponsorship from Club Matters.
+You may also find the Club Matters Sponsorship Toolkit useful when pursing this funding avenue.